yczhu-gansu/lfs-10.0/notes/18-build-lfs-sys.md

-# Part IV.
-Building the LFS System
+# Introduction and Package management

 ## Chapter 8 Installing Basic System Software
 ### 8.1 Introduction
 In this chapter, we start constructing the LFS system in earnest.